promanenko/gigaspaces-sbp-jekyll/automated-xap-deployment-with-cloudify.markdown

  * *deploy-pu*

  Deploys a stateful/grid processing unit.
 Usage: deploy-pu puurl schema partitions backups max-per-vm max-per-machine name.
 Arguments (all args are required):
- name: The deployd name for the processing unit.
+ name: The deployed name for the processing unit.
 Defaults to the pu file name unless overridden.
  puurl: A URL where the processing unit jar can be found
  schema: The cluster schema (e.g. partitioned-sync2backup)
  partitions: The number of partitions.
 Ignored if not partitioned.